FSBO - For Sale by Owner

 It’s Your Baby

-If you are on your own, trying to figure out why buyers stop returning your calls or make up lame excuses not to buy can drive you to near insanity; if you ever do figure it out.
+Not to mention franchise buyers are notorious for not telling sales staff the real reason they lost interest, much less the owner and founder.
+If you are on your own, trying to figure out why buyers stop returning your calls or make up lame excuses not to buy can drive you to near insanity.

 Bet You Can’t Sell Just One

+I doubt you will read this anywhere else, but if you start selling franchises, you absolutely must keep selling franchises.
 It may seem counterintuitive, but if you are struggling to sell, it is much better not to sell any in the first place.

-That’s when they typically stop paying royalty or just quit altogether.
+Lowering the franchise fee, royalty or other fees, or offering other concessions like larger territories or two for one deals so you can close franchise sales dilutes the value of existing franchises.
+Your franchisees will feel betrayed and question their investment.
+That’s when they typically stop paying the royalty or just quit altogether.
 If they do hang on, they will be lousy validators.

-It is much easier i.e. costs less - to fix, tweak or even completely redevelop a franchise offering before you sell any franchises.
+Stalled franchise offerings can be restarted.
+I’ve done it.
+But it does up the degree of difficulty.
+It is much easier and costs less to fix, tweak or even completely redevelop a franchise opportunity that wasn't positioned right before you sell any franchises.